 For information about our award winning sailing school please click here.

-Our bareboat charters were featured in the October 2015 issue of Sailing Magazine!
+Our bareboat charters were featured again in Sailing Magazine!

-Click here to read the article by our friend, David Liscio.
+Click here to read the excellent article by our friend, David Liscio.

 We offer bareboat charters along the Emerald Gulf Coast of Florida.
 Our area offers some of the finest cruising in Florida - or anywhere.
 Our bareboat charters have been featured in Cruising World, Sail, and Sailing magzines.
 If you're looking for that "different" bareboat charter -- you've got to experience cruising in our area to believe it.
 We're convinced the Emerald Coast is the best kept sailing secret in the world!
 We feature Beneteau, Hunter, and Catalina yachts.